 Introduction

+HTML capabilities in LibreOffice include saving and exporting existing documents in HTML format.

-This chapter describes how to do the following in Writer, Calc, Impress and Draw:
+This chapter describes how to do the following in Writer, Calc, Impress, and Draw:

 Create hyperlinks within a document and to other documents such as web pages, PDFs, and other files.

-Save documents as web pages (HTML documents).
+Save documents as web pages (HTML documents) and create web pages using the Web Wizard included with LibreOffice.

 When creating a document that you plan to deliver as a web page, you need to consider the following: